plandes/flex-compile/README.md

   * Repl Port: The port running the REPL; default: 32345
   * Output Clear: Whether or not to clear comint buffer after a compilation.
   * Prompt Kill Repl Buffer: If non-`nil` then prompt to kill a REPL buffer on clean.
+  * Repl Buffer Start Timeout: Number of seconds as an integer to wait to start before giving up (and not displaying).
+  * Repl Buffer Start Wait: Number of seconds (as a float) to wait before issuing any first command to the REPL.
   * Start Directory: The directory for starting the compilation.